komal13lokwani/VLSI-Internship-Task-2/README.md

 - Simulation Waveforms
 - Task Report (PDF/DOCX)

----

-## ⚙️ Logic Details

 ### 🔹 Logic Gates
 - AND Gate → A & B
 - OR Gate → A | B
 - NOT Gate → ~A

----

 ### 🔹 Half Adder
 - Sum = A XOR B
 - Carry = A AND B

----

 ### 🔹 Full Adder
 - Sum = A XOR B XOR Cin
 - Carry = (A & B) | (B & Cin) | (A & Cin)

----

 ## 📊 Result
 All circuits were successfully simulated and verified using waveform analysis in EDA Playground.

----

-## 📎 Repository Link
-You can access the complete project files and report in this repository.

----

-## ✨ Author
-**Komal Lokwani**
-B.Tech ECE Student